MehediAzim/MehediAzim/README.md

 <br />

 ---
-I am a Computer Science graduate, currently working as a Machine Learning Engineer at [Apurba Technologies](http://www.apurbatech.com/).
+I am a Computer Science graduate, and Computational and Integrative Biology PhD Candidate at [Rutgers, The State University of New Jersey](https://www.rutgers.edu/).
 I am experienced in creating advanced analytics strategies using data & intelligent machine learning algorithms with creative interfaces.

 Throughout my student life, I have worked on various projects and research work.
 I prefer to solve real-life problems in our daily life.
 Regardless of the way that Bioinformatics intrigues me, my research interest lies in various fields which are Image processing, Algorithm design, and Human-centered computing.